Skip to main content

 The short answer

 If you work from home full time, the chair matters more than your monitor arm or desk mat.
 Buy the Steelcase Series 1 when this is your primary office for years.
-Choose the Sihoo M102C when you want maximum adjustability per dollar.
+Choose the SIHOO M57 when you want strong adjustability per dollar.
 Pick the HON Ignition 2.0 when you need credible ergonomics under $300.

 Gaming chairs and dining chairs fail the same way: fixed lumbar, wide armrests, and recline-first design that breaks typing posture.
 Task chairs with seat depth, adjustable arms, and proper tilt are the category that actually holds up for eight-hour days.